futurepixels/futurepixels.co.uk/_posts/2016-09-12-installing-an-iso-to-a-usb-stick.md

 You are looking for the line `Disk /dev/xxx: x.xGiB ...`.
 Take note of what is already there...

-Now, insert you USB stick and run `[sudo] fdisk -l` again and you should get an extra addition.
+Now, insert your USB stick and run `[sudo] fdisk -l` again and you should get an extra addition.
 In my example above, I originally had `/dev/sda` which is my laptop HDD.
-After inserting the disk (below), I now have `/dev/sda` and `/dev/sdb`. `sdb` is my USB stick.
+After inserting the disk (below), I now have `/dev/sda` and `/dev/sdb`.
+I now have`sdb` which is my USB stick.

 	→ sudo fdisk -l